crazydq/hytex/README.md

 ## API
 ### `store.init(data)`
-This method should be called before the rendering of any react component subscribe to hytex.
+This method should be called before the rendering of any react components subscribe to hytex.
 You can use it to set the initial value of the store.
 #### Arguments
 * [`data`]:\(*Object*): This argument is to set the initial value of the store, if you don't want anything in the store at the first place, just pass an empty object.

 ### `reactConnect(reactComponent, mapStoreDataToProps, [mergeProps])`
 The method connects a React component to a Hytex store.
-It does not modify the component class passed to it as the first argument; instead, it returns a new, connected component React class for you to use.
+It does not modify the component class passed to it as the first argument; instead, it returns a new connected component React class for you to use.

 #### Arguments
 * [`reactComponent`]\(*React Class*): This argument is the react component to be connected to hytex.
 It must be specified, and it must be a React class not a stateless react function.

-* [`mapStoreDataToProps(store): stateProps`]\(*Function*): If this argument is specified, the new component will subscribe to Hytex updates.
+* [`mapStoreDataToProps(store): stateProps`]\(*Function*): This argument defines how the new component subscribes to Hytex updates.
 This means that any time the store is updated, mapStoreDataToProps will be called.
-The results of mapStoreDataToProps must be a plain object, which will be merged into the component’s props.
+The results of mapStoreDataToProps must be a plain object, which will be merged into the component’s props. and then trigger the render function.
 This argument must be a function return plain object and must be specified.

 * [`mergeProps`]\(*Object*): This argument will be passed as props to the wrapped component.
 It is an optional argument.